Mette – laboratory technician in medicinal chemistry

 Britta – principal clinical pharmacologist, clinical development

-My name is Britta and I have worked as Principal Clinical Pharmacologist in the department of Clinical Development for the past two years.
+My name is Britta and I have worked as Principal Clinical Pharmacologist/Clinical Project Manager in the department of Clinical Development for the past three years.
 I am a veterinarian by training and have a PhD.

-I work on early stage clinical trials and represent the clinical development team across different internal project groups.
-In the project groups, I am responsible for the clinical development strategy and for the planning and conduct of the clinical trials.
+I work on clinical trials across phase 1-3 and represent the clinical development team across different internal project groups.
+In the project groups, I am responsible for the clinical development operational strategy and for the planning and conduct of the clinical trials.
 I also work in cross-functional teams where, amongst other things, we evaluate nonclinical data, prepare investigators’ brochures, prepare regulatory strategies and submissions, and interact with regulatory authorities in conjunction with various external collaborators, such as universities or hospitals working within the same area, other companies and CROs.